xl0/lovely-docs/doc_db/sveltejs_sveltekit/best_practices/accessibility/digest.md

 });
 ```

-The `goto()` function accepts a `keepFocus` option to preserve the currently-focused element instead of resetting focus.
-Ensure the focused element still exists after navigation.
+The `goto` function accepts a `keepFocus` option to preserve the currently-focused element instead of resetting focus.
+Ensure the focused element still exists after navigation to avoid losing focus.

 ## The "lang" attribute

-Set the `lang` attribute on the `<html>` element in `src/app.html` to the document's language for correct assistive technology pronunciation:
+Set the correct `lang` attribute on the `<html>` element in `src/app.html` for proper assistive technology pronunciation:

 ```html
 <html lang="de">
 ```

-For multi-language content, set `lang` dynamically using the server hook:
+For multi-language content, set `lang` dynamically using the handle hook:

 ```html
 <!-- src/app.html -->